whirlibulf/engine/docs/basic-usage.md

 game.add()    // Add components to entities
-game.get()    // Retrieve entities and component instances game.remove() // Delete an entity and all its components game.getAll() // Get all entities with a specific component
+game.get()    // Retrieve entities and component instances game.remove() // Delete an entity and all its components game.index()  // Index entities with a specific set of components game.getAll() // Get all entities in an index
 {% endhighlight %}

 Of these functions, `get` and `getAll` are the only ones that return useful game data.